What is coagulation?

 Alumina sulfate

-- Wastewater for clarification and phosphorus removal
+- Wastewater to ensure phosphorus clarification and removal

 - Lakes and ponds to remove excess nutrients, such as phosphates, which contribute to algae growth.